ZoranJeremic/f.Sentence/README.md

 - Discuss major changes before submitting large pull requests
 - Follow our code style guidelines (to be documented soon)

----

 ## 🧡 Credits

-Thanks to all contributors.
+Thanks to all contributors that made this project alive.

 © 2025 Flake.
 Made in Serbia 🇷🇸

----